 Statically Typed link

 createValidator<T>, the rest of the validation is statically typed.

 While building the validator, properties of the form model are auto-completed and the value of a form control and the form will be typed in all of the validator rules.
 The built-in validators are also typed so we can't make the mistake of using the wrong validator.

 For example, you won't be able to use a number validation (e.g.

 greaterThan) for a property that holds a string value.

 To make the above use cases possible, the whole form is validated on every change.
-This impact is negligible for synchronous validators because these are just methods that are invoked, thus should be fast and has a low impact on the performance.
+This impact is negligible for synchronous validators because these are just methods that are invoked, thus should be fast, with a low impact on the performance.
 This is a different story for asynchronous validators, where this behavior might have an impact.